 Successful implementation of the principle of least privilege balances security and productivity.
 It eases friction for workers by increasing network uptime and reducing the impact of user error.
 At the same time, it condenses your cyberattack surface, making it harder for bad actors to release malware and access sensitive data.

-While workflow disruptions, diverse computing networks, and default credentials all present challenges, access control software can help. strongDM is a control plane for centralizing user access across differing environments, making it easy to enforce the principle of least privilege without administrative busywork.
-And built-in session monitoring and log collection helps streamline compliance requirements, making it easier to pass an audit.
+While workflow disruptions, diverse computing networks, and default credentials all present challenges, access control software can help.
+StrongDM is a control plane for centralizing user access across differing environments, making it easy to enforce the principle of least privilege without administrative busywork.
+And built-in session monitoring and log collection help streamline compliance requirements, making it easier to pass an audit.

-To learn more on how strongDM helps companies with managing permissions, make sure to check out our Managing Permissions Use Case.
+To learn more about how StrongDM helps companies with managing permissions, make sure to check out our Managing Permissions Use Case.